liangyy/notebook/content/posts/zhu-2017-ng.md

 , which is described in equation 5.

-Furthermore, some data sets only report effect size without variance or z-score.
-In this case, the variance can be recovered if the allele frequency is known (see the result at supplementary notes page 9 bottom equation).
+Furthermore, some data sets only report z-score without effect size.
+In this case, the inference can still be done but effect size is needed to estimate `$b_{xy}$`.
+In fact, the effect size can be recovered if the allele frequency is known (see the result at supplementary notes page 9 bottom and page 10 top equations).
 This result is surprising to me, so I scratch the derivation below.

 Without loss of generality, let's consider $\hat{b}\_{zy}$. $\hat\beta\_{zx}$ follows the same rule.